digital-blueprint/educred-app/README.md

 ### Install app

-If you want to install the DBP educred App in a new folder `educred-app` you can call:
+If you want to install the dbp educred app in a new folder `educred-app` you can call:

 ```bash
 npx @digital-blueprint/cli install-app educred educred-app